 - Students are paid bi-monthly through payroll.
-Your earnings are not applied directly to any amount owed the university.
+Your earnings are not applied directly to any amount owed to the university.

-- Students that already have an off-campus non-profit service agency or organization job are encouraged to contact the Center for Community-Based Learning to determine if Federal Work Study could be utilized.
+- Students that already have an off-campus non-profit service agency or organization job are encouraged to contact the Center for Community-Based Learning to determine if Federal Work-Study could be utilized.

-For additional information on Federal Work Study click here to be directed to the Department of Education website.
+For additional information on Federal Work-Study click here to be directed to the Department of Education website.

-Federal Work Study Payroll Periods and Pay Dates
+Federal Work-Study Payroll Periods and Pay Dates

-Below are the effective dates for earning Federal Work Study for the current and upcoming academic years.
+Below are the effective dates for earning Federal Work-Study for the current and upcoming academic years.